 Next – Find your dream home in your desired location, make contact with house swap members, and organize an exchange.

-Lastly – Finalize details, and head off on your dream vacation!
+Lastly – Finalize the details, and head off on your dream vacation!

 Additional Tips for Success